Clean Mobility Options Voucher Pilot Program

 What does it fund?

-Clean mobility projects such as zero-emission car share, bike-share, vanpool, and microtransit services along with the supporting infrastructure, and community transportation needs assessments in priority populations.
+Community-driven mobility projects that increase disadvantaged communities and low-income residents’ access to various clean transportation options, such as electric car sharing, regular and electric bike sharing, scooter-sharing, vanpools, and on-demand transit services, including mobility subsidies.
+Provides funding for community transportation needs assessments to support communities in designing their mobility projects by centering the residents’ primary needs.
 Provides built-in technical assistance, learning tools and information-sharing opportunities to help build the capacity of under-resourced organizations to enhance mobility access in their communities.

 Who is eligible for funds?